 "We discussed military campaign requirements to expand efforts against ISIL/Daesh and committed to work together with other military and non-military contributors to fill these requirements," the seven countries said in a joint statement.

 "We agreed to review regularly the coalition's campaign plan and the progress in its implementation."

 A military drive is needed but not sufficient, said the core partners, which make the biggest contributions in the drive against the ISIS.

 "We are committed to ensuring the coherence of our military actions with the comprehensive efforts to set the conditions for sustainable political stability in the region."

-President Barack Obama and the National Security Council discussed the military plan last week, Carter told a press conference held with Le Drian.
-The Joint Chiefs of Staff, heads of US Central Command and US Special Operations Command reviewed the plan and discussed how to speed up execution.
+President Barack Obama and the National Security Council discussed the military plan at the end of last week, Carter told a press conference held with Le Drian.
+The Joint Chiefs of Staff, heads of US Central Command and US Special Operations Command had reviewed the plan and discussed how to speed up execution.

 US officers drew on Le Drian's visit to the Pentagon after the Nov.
 13 Paris terrorist attacks in drafting the plan, Carter said.

 "His incisive observations, and strong resolve played a critical role in refining our military campaign plan against ISIL," he said.

 Elements of the campaign were presented last week to the US Army's 101st Airborne Division, which will soon deploy to Iraq, the American defense secretary said.
 The next step was to present the plan to the closest allies, which is why the meeting of the seven nations was held here.

 "We agreed we all must do more," he said.
 Obama would be briefed on the meeting when Carter returns to the US.